WillNess210/CUCPC-Tank-Game-Engine/README.md

 ## Game Input - for each turn
 Line 1: yourcoins opcoins : two integers showing your current coins and your opponents
 Line 2: n : Integer of number of units on board currently
 Next n Lines: id owner type x y param1 : the id, owner, type, x position, y position, and param1 for each unit.
 All integers.
-For rovers, param1 is the number of units stored, and for tanks param1 is 1 if they can fire, and 0 if they can't.
+For rovers, param1 is the number of units stored, and for tanks param1 is how many turns until the tank can fire (0 means can fire now).
 Owner is 0 if it's your unit, 1 if it's opponents.
 Ex:
 ```
 250 300